oss-mirror/isc-bind9/doc/notes/notes-current.rst

   maximum payload size, so a a useful default for maximum DNS/UDP payload size on reliable networks would be 1400.
 [GL #2183]

+- The ``dig``, ``host``, and ``nslookup`` tools have been converted to use the new network manager API rather than the older ISC socket API.

+  As a side effect of this change, the ``dig +unexpected`` option no longer works.
+This could previously be used for diagnosing broken servers or network configurations by listening for replies from servers other than the one that was queried.
+With the new API such answers are filtered before they ever reach ``dig``.
+Consequently, the option has been removed.
+[GL #2140]

 Bug Fixes
 ~~~~~~~~~